No. 21 Vols top Florida A&M 72-43 for 31st straight home win

 Fulkerson’s 15-point performance came four days after the junior forward scored a career-high 17 in a 72-69 victory over VCU, which was ranked No. 20 at the time.

-The 6-foot-8 freshman hadn’t scored more than eight points or pulled down more than seven rebounds in any game before Wednesday.
-He had seven offensive boards alone against Florida A&M and helped Tennessee outscore the Rattlers 22-5 in second-chance points.

-”You haven’t seen yet what we know he can do,” Volunteers coach Rick Barnes said. ”I don’t think he knows what he can do yet.
-I keep saying that to him.”

-Yves Pons scored 14 points and Lamonte’ Turner and Josiah-Jordan James each added 10 for Tennessee.
-Evins Desir had 11 for the Rattlers (0-7).
+Yves Pons scored 14 points and Olivier Nkamhoua had 11 for Tennessee.
+Lamonte’ Turner and Josiah-Jordan James added 10 points apiece.

 Florida A&M shot just 35.6% (16 of 45) from the floor.
 Tennessee hasn’t allowed any of its first eight opponents to shoot better than 41.1%.